Clock network: Synchronization sources

 The master clock in a clock network can receive accurate time in a number of ways: through the United States GPS satellite constellation, a Network Time Protocol server, the CDMA cellular phone network, a modem connection to a time source, or by listening to radio transmissions from WWV or WWVH, or a special signal from an upstream broadcast network.
 Some master clocks don't determine the time automatically.
 Instead, they rely on an operator to manually set them.

 Clock networks in critical applications often include a backup source to receive the time, or provisions to allow the master clock to maintain the time even if it loses access to its primary time source.
 For example, many master clocks can use the reliable frequency of the alternating current line they are connected to.

 Slave clocks

 Slave clocks come in many shapes and sizes.
 They can connect to the master clock through either a cable or a short-range wireless signal.
-In the 19th century Paris used a series of pneumatic tubes to transmit the signal.
+Between the late 19th and early 20th centuries, Paris used a series of pneumatic tubes to transmit the signal.
 Some slave clocks will run independently if they lose the master signal, often with a warning light lit.
 Others will freeze until the connection is restored.